Best of Mexico & Costa Rica

 • 21 - Manuel Antonio Today is a free day to explore this lush region however you wish.
 You could book yourself a kayak tour of the waterways and mangrove habitat, seeing the park from the water.
 Maybe head to one of Manuel Antonio's famed beaches, rent a surfboard and spend some time catching waves in the water, or chase the rays on the sand and kick back with a good book.

 • 22 - Zona de los Santos Drive to a small indigenous community this morning, saying your goodbyes to Manuel Antonio.
 The Terraba, or Teribe, are an indigenous group with a rich cultural heritage.
 Located on approximately 34.7 square miles (9000 hectares) along the Terraba River, they have survived off the land for more than 500 years.
 The community consider themselves matriarchal, and women are the teachers, responsible for passing information down through the generations.
-Here, you'll learn how to carve your own wooden mask, before sharing a local home-cooked lunch with the villagers.
+Here, you'll learn how to paint your own wooden mask, before sharing a local home-cooked lunch with the villagers.
 This afternoon, travel to Copey de Dota in a private vehicle, where you'll spend the night.

 • 23 - San Jose An extra special morning beverage awaits you today!
 Visit an ecological family-owned farm, where everything is produced organically.
 Here, you'll learn how the coffee bean makes its way from cherry to cup.
 Learn the full process, from planting to harvesting, roasting and grinding, and then prepare your own cup of coffee.
 Have lunch with the family to reward your hands-on efforts.
 After, drive back to San Jose where your leader will take you for a stroll to stretch your legs and get a feel for this lively city.
 You might like to head out for an optional farewell dinner and toast to a trip well-travelled.